 Vision, dedication, and serendipity have all helped build the food bank.
 From the beginning, the organization has enjoyed tremendous support from the community in the form of food, money, and volunteers.
 The success of Food For Thought speaks greatly to the goodwill of the people of Sonoma County.
 We have one of the most active volunteer programs in the county, with close to 600 people annually donating their time and energy to the service of our clients.

-Today, Food For Thought serves 800 men, women, and children affected by HIV and has expanded its mission to serve people living with other serious illnesses as well.
+Today, Food For Thought serves 800 men, women, and children affected by HIV and other serious illnesses in Sonoma County.